aabbtree77/towards-a-better-go/README.md

 this.nodes.get(from)!.add(to);
 ```

-If asked specifically about the safety here, it does suggest rewriting to either this:
+If asked specifically about the type safety here, it does suggest rewriting to either this:

 ```
 if (this.nodes.has(from)) {